bschulz81/AcceleratedLinearAlgebra/development/openmp/readme.txt

+30.06:

+More linear algebra routines were added
+Initial support for unified shared memory was added

+The Cholesky, LU, LU factorizations now use all 3 parallelization levels that gpu devices usually have

+Initial support for offloading to several gpu devices added Compiles with gcc 15.1 if no optimizations are enabled.

+Compilation with clang will trigger an internal compiler error with the QR factorization https://github.com/llvm/llvm-project/issues/146262
+Compilation with -O1 with gcc will trigger an interla compiler error https://gcc.gnu.org/bugzilla/show_bug.cgi?id=120865

+No support for Strassen's algorithm on the gpu, as it needs many temporary files.
+These data would be organized in structs, but using structs and classes together with data that rests solely on gpu is prevented by the following compiler problem https://gcc.gnu.org/bugzilla/show_bug.cgi?id=120753

 The files here are an initial openmp port of the openacc code.

 On 13.02, I found a data race in compute_datalength.